Adding Regions and Institutions¶

 UraniumMine, EnrichmentPlant, and NuclearRepository.
 Using

-the above exercise and the table below, fill out the rest of the region
+the template above and the table below, fill out the rest of the region

 template.